shitchell/jobsearch.ai/docs/implementation/PLAN_OVERVIEW.md

 ## Overview

-The implementation is organized into sequential phases, where each phase builds upon the last.
-Each phase is broken down into smaller "chunks" that are independently testable and leave the codebase in a working state.
-This approach allows for incremental development and testing.
+The implementation plan provides a complete, ground-up plan for the Job Search AI system.
+It is organized into chunks that can be implemented sequentially, where each chunk is:
+- Independently testable
+- Completable within ~150k token context
+- Leaves codebase in working state (even if feature-incomplete)

+**Target Audience:** Any developer (or AI agent) with no prior context can use this plan to build the entire system from scratch.

 **Documentation References:**
 - [UX Flow](../core/UX_FLOW.md) - User experience details